deepikajayabal/NM-PH5-/README.md

 Robotics

-.Autonomy: Operate independently or semi-independently.
+Autonomy: Operate independently or semi-independently.

-.Path planning: Determine efficient movement paths.
+Path planning: Determine efficient movement paths.

-.Object manipulation: Pick, move, and interact with objects.
+Object manipulation: Pick, move, and interact with objects.

-.Sensor integration: Use vision, touch, and audio sensors.
+Sensor integration: Use vision, touch, and audio sensors.

-.Human-robot interaction: Communicate with humans using speech or gestures.
+Human-robot interaction: Communicate with humans using speech or gestures.

-.Mobility: Wheels, legs, or flying capability for movement.
+Mobility: Wheels, legs, or flying capability for movement.